erdc/RAPIDpy/docs/rapid_to_gssha.rst

 RAPID to GSSHA
 ==============

-It is possible to use RAPID streamflow as a boundary condition to the Gridded Surface Subsurface Hydrologic Analysis (GSSHA) model.
+It is possible to use RAPID streamflow as an overland flow boundary condition
+to the Gridded Surface Subsurface Hydrologic Analysis (GSSHA) model.

 What is GSSHA?
 --------------